Arthur Wynn

-Arthur Henry Ashford Wynn (22 January 1910 – 24 September 2001), was a British civil servant, social researcher, and recruiter of Soviet spies for the KGB.
+Arthur Henry Ashford Wynn (22 January 1910 – 24 September 2001) was a British civil servant, social researcher, and recruiter of spies for the Soviet NKVD.

 Early life

 Wynn was the son of a professor of medicine.
 Educated at Oundle School, he played rugby union.
 Wynn read natural sciences and mathematics at Trinity College, Cambridge.

 Wynn was in Germany when Adolf Hitler became Chancellor.
 He married German communist Lieschen Ostrowski, to enable her to escape Nazi Germany.

 He returned to England, dissolved his marriage, and moved to Oxford for further study.
-While at the University of Oxford he joined the Clarendon Club, and met and married Margaret 'Peggy' Moxon, a student and a fellow member of the Communist Party of Great Britain.
+While at the University of Oxford he joined the Clarendon Club, and met and married Margaret 'Peggy' Moxon (17 April 1913 – 8 January 2010), a student and a fellow member of the Communist Party of Great Britain.
 They married in 1938, and had four children (three sons and a daughter).
 In the following year, Arthur and Peggy Wynn wrote a study of the financial connections of the Conservative establishment which they published as "Tory M.P."
 It was published in the USA as "England's Money Lords"; the Wynns published under the pseudonym 'Simon Haxey'.

 Intending to specialise in trade union law in partnership with Sir Stafford Cripps QC, Wynn studied law at Lincoln's Inn, and was called to the bar in 1939.
 During World War II, Wynn worked as a technical specialist on secondment at electronics company A.C.
 Cossor, working on projects that include IFF radar and advanced navigational aids for RAF Bomber Command.

 Agent Scott

-Recruited by Edith Tudor-Hart in 1936, Wynn was the Soviet spy known as "Agent Scott" of the KGB.
+Recruited by Edith Tudor-Hart in 1936, Wynn was the Soviet spy known as "Agent Scott" of the NKVD.
 Wynn created the less prominent Oxford spy ring, in some sense the University of Oxford "counterpart" to the Cambridge Five.

 The name Agent Scott first appeared in Soviet files in October 1936.
 In the 1998 book The Crown Jewels by writer Nigel West and the former KGB officer Oleg Tsarev, the NKVD London station reported a significant intelligence coup, stating that Edith Tudor-Hart had recruited "a second Sohnchen," the code name used for Kim Philby.
 The memo further stated that "in all probabilities, they offer even greater possibilities than the first."

-During the Stalinist purges, the KGB's London recruiting station was briefly closed, but "Agent Scott" appears to have maintained contact, and by 1941 he was recruiting additional sources.
+During the Stalinist purges, the NKVD's London recruiting station was briefly closed, but "Agent Scott" appears to have maintained contact, and by 1941 he was recruiting additional sources.